mfdalgetty/Telecom_customer_churn/README.md

 **Introduction**

 Customer Churn is a critical metric for businesses, especially in the telecommunications industry.
 The ability to retain customers directly impacts customer acquisition costs and, ultimately, the scalability and success of a business.
-The Telecom Customer Churn Analysis notebook on Google Colab is designed to leverage Data Analysis and Machine Learning techniques to gain insights into customer churn patterns and develop predictive models.
+This Telecom Customer Churn Analysis notebook on Google Colab is designed to leverage Data Analysis and Machine Learning techniques to gain insights into customer churn patterns and develop predictive models.

 📊 Data Analysis: